awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-eks-cluster.md

 --virtual-cluster-id <0b0qvauoy3ch1nqodxxxxxxxx> \
 --name <example-endpoint-name> \
 --execution-role-arn arn:aws:iam::<aws-account-id>:role/<EKSClusterRole> \
---release-label <emr-6.2.0-latest> \
+--release-label <emr-6.2.0-latest>
 --certificate-arn <arn:aws:acm:region:123xxxxxxxxx:certificate/12345678-xxxx-xxxx-xxxx-123456789012>
 ```

 **Note**
 `emr-containers` is the name used to describe Amazon EMR on EKS within the AWS CLI context\.

-You should see the following output in the terminal, which includes the name and ID of your new managed endpoint\.
+You should see the following output in the terminal\.
+The output includes the name and ID of your new managed endpoint\.

 ```
 {